-Whether you’re a seasoned Apex Legends pro or a new player that’s been sucked in by the teasers of Season 5 and Loba, a lot of changes have been made to the game over the last year, especially to the battle royale’s ranking system.
+Whether you’re a seasoned Apex Legends pro or a new player that’s been sucked in by the teasers of Season 6 and Rampart, a lot of changes have been made to the game over the last year, especially to the battle royale’s ranking system.

 It’s been over a year since Respawn and EA joined forces to launch Apex Legends and since then, the developers have learned a lot about competitive play in this free-to-play esports title.
 A new ranking tier was added in the last ranked series making the game more competitive than ever before.

-So if you’re looking to become a Master Apex Legends player in Season 5, you’re going to need to know the inner workings of the game.
-Luckily for you, we’ve got everything you need to know about Apex Legends Season 5, Ranked Series 4, including the different tiers, the cost of competing, ranked splits, loss forgiveness, and more.
+So if you’re looking to become a Master Apex Legends player in Season 6, you’re going to need to know the inner workings of the game.
+Luckily for you, we’ve got everything you need to know about Apex Legends ranks, including the different tiers, the cost of competing, ranked splits, loss forgiveness, and more.

-So, without further ado, here is everything you need to know about Apex Legends’ ranked series 4.
+So, without further ado, here is everything you need to know about Apex Legends ranked Season 6.